-We celebrate our kids birthdays every single year (of course!), but they only get a “big” party every other year.
+One way I have learned to give my kids a birthday on a budget is to not throw them a big party each year.
+Yes, we celebrate our kids birthdays every single year (of course!), but they only get a “big” party every other year.

 When my kids turn an even number (6,8,10,etc.) they get to have a big(ish) birthday party.
 This includes friends, a theme, games, decor, and all that fun party stuff.

-When they turn an odd number (5,7,9,etc.) they have a small party.
+However, when they turn an odd number (5,7,9,etc.) they have a small party.
 This party is only for close family members.
 It’s usually just cake and presents.
 They are still celebrated and loved on all day long, just not a big friend party.

 3. Choose a free location.